Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trainee doctors attend an emergency meeting at the Korean Medical Association building on February 20, 2024 - Photo: AFP

-According to Yonhap News Agency, many students at 10 medical schools in South Korea have not come to school to protest the government's decision to increase enrollment quotas for this major, raising concerns that many students are not qualified to move up to class.
+According to Yonhap News Agency, many students at 10 medical schools in South Korea did not attend school to protest the government 's decision to increase enrollment quotas for this major, raising concerns that many students would not be qualified to move up to class.

-In addition, the Ministry of Education of South Korea said that the remaining 30 medical schools in the country have postponed the opening of the new semester, amid continuing protests against the government's decision to increase the enrollment quota by 2,000 medical students, in addition to the current quota of 3,058 students to solve the problem of doctor shortage.
+In addition, the South Korean Ministry of Education said the remaining 30 medical schools in the country have postponed the opening of the new semester, amid continuing protests against the government's decision to increase the enrollment quota by 2,000 medical students, in addition to the current quota of 3,058 students to address the shortage of doctors.

-According to an official from the Ministry of Education, of the 40 medical schools in the country, 10 have started the new semester but many students have not come to school, while 30 others have had to adjust their schedules and have not started the new semester.
+According to an official from the Ministry of Education, of the 40 medical schools in the country, 10 have started the new semester but many students have not come to school, while 30 other schools have had to adjust their schedules and have not started the new semester.

-If the boycott continues, students may be held back as a group.
-In most medical schools, students are ineligible to advance to the next grade if they miss one-third to one-quarter of their classes.
+If the boycott continues, students may be held back a grade.
+In most medical schools, students are not eligible to advance to the next grade if they miss one-third to one-quarter of their classes.

 As of March 10, there were a total of 5,446 cases of medical students leaving school with written reasons, equivalent to about 29% of the total 18,793 medical students enrolled nationwide as of April 2023.

-Previously, many university professors in Korea submitted their resignations to protest the increase in medical enrollment quotas amid the schools' inability to meet training quality.
-Many professors at Wonkwang University and Yeungnam University also warned of collective action if trainee doctors and students at their schools suffered damages.
+Previously, many university professors in Korea submitted their resignations to protest the increase in medical enrollment quotas in the context that schools cannot meet the training quality.
+Many professors at Wonkwang University and Yeungnam University also warned of collective action if trainee doctors and students at their schools suffer damages.

-Teaching professors say universities have made demands to increase enrollment quotas without taking their opinions into account.
+Teaching professors say universities have made requests to increase enrollment quotas without taking their opinions into account.

 The developments came as more than 90 percent of 13,000 trainee doctors at 97 hospitals across South Korea walked off the job for 20 days to protest the government's plan to increase the enrollment quota for medical schools by 2,000 (from the current 3,058 students) starting in 2025.